naolson2025/scraping-with-ai/README.md

 ```

 - [ ] Have AI create a drizzle query to load the scraped data into the database from the JSON file (ignoring duplicates).
 - [ ] Have AI write a script to automate the scraping where I can give a list of business names and it will scrape the data for each business and append it to a JSON file.
+Add a 5s delay between requests to avoid rate limiting.
+- [ ] Test the scraping script on a small batch of businesses and verify the data is correct.
+- [ ] Update the script to read business names from the `dhs_payments` table and scrape data for each unique business name, then load the data into a new table in the database.
+Allow me to set the batch size so I can test on a small batch first.

-# Instructions
+# Project Instructions

 ## Importing DHS CSV into Postgres